stefanwinkel/katacoda-scenarios/docker_defense_401/step4.md

 ### Whitelist Capabilities & SystemCalls (DO's, item #3, #4)

-To reduce the attack surface we will drop all Kernel Permissions with --cap-drop and only add back the ones we need (whitelisting)
+To reduce the attack surface we will drop all kernel permissions with --cap-drop and only add back the ones we need (whitelisting)
 ```
 docker container run -d --cap-drop=all --cap-add=net_bind_service --name web3 -p 83:80 httpd
 pid=`ps -fC httpd | tail -1 | awk '{print $2}'`